Bret Bergmark

-Bret Bergmark (born November 24, 1973) is an American professional mixed martial artist who most recently competed in the Welterweight division.
-A professional competitor since 2002, Bergmark has formerly competed for the WEC, Strikeforce, and Pancrase.
+Bret Bergmark (born November 24, 1973) is an American retired professional mixed martial artist.
+A competitor from 2002 until 2010, Bergmark has fought for the WEC, Strikeforce, and Pancrase.

 Biography

 Bret was born in Novato, California, the son of a San Francisco police officer.
 He attended and graduated from San Marin High School, where he wrestled for four years.
 After high school Bret took up rodeo bull riding, until a wrist injury forced him to retire.
 It was at this time that Bret turned his energy toward training in Gracie Jiu Jitsu, joining the Ralph Gracie academy in 1999.
 After gaining his blue belt he left the Ralph Gracie academy to train at the Cesar Gracie academy in Pleasant Hill, California, in 2002.
 It was at the Cesar Gracie academy that Bret earned his purple belt and started fighting in professional MMA matches.
 Bret currently trains and teaches out of the Cesar Gracie academy in Pleasant Hill, California.
 He also occasionally trains at the respective academies of Jake Shields (Graciefighter Berkeley), Nick Diaz and Nate Diaz (Graciefighter Lodi), Gilbert Melendez (El Nino Training Center), Jon Santos (Team Santos Jiu Jitsu) and Dave Terrell (Nor Cal Fighting Alliance).